What an Energised First Week Back!

 HISTORY BEING MADE AT BARRY KYOKUSHIN

-On Sunday 27th March Senpai Rhian Evans, Paul Lambert, Gareth Dutton and Sebastian Barczewski attended the 1st So-Kyokushin National grading at Honbu Dojo.
+On Sunday 27th March Senpai Rhian Evans and Sebastian Barczewski attended the 1st So-Kyokushin National grading at Honbu Dojo.

 The Grading began with Kihon where Shihan Mac asked for Rokuju count (60 of each).
 So Kihon took a full hour to complete, a tough start to the test, it moved swiftly on to Ido Geiko where candidates were given a multitude of techniques and combinations to perform in various stances.
 Once that was completed we moved onto Kata, where every kata was performed with great attitude and skill and finally onto the Kumite test of 20 x 2 min rounds where everyone fought with great skill and determination despite very little rest and fatigue.
 ALL completed the Kumite test and at the end were presented with their results.